-Made with milk, sugar, eggs, and cream, eggnog is a chilled, thick and creamy drink that’s brimming with warmth, thanks to the cinnamon, nutmeg, and glug of alcohol.
+Made with milk, sugar, eggs, and cream, eggnog is a festive must-have.

-It’s super-rich, velvety smooth, and it’s easier than you think to incorporate those flavors into an after-dinner treat.
+It’s super-rich, velvety smooth, and it’s easier than you think to incorporate into an after-dinner treat.

 Just don’t forget to leave out the whiskey if you’re serving kids!